Table of Contents

 If you run a small or midsize business, you might want to offer employees some of the benefits they would expect from a larger company.
 Not only does this show employees that you care about them and their future, but it could allow you to better compete for, and retain, high-quality talent.

 One common employee benefit is a retirement plan.
-Even if a full 401(k) package isn't the right fit for your business, a simplified employee pension (SEP) plan might provide a more affordable, manageable benefit for your valued workers.
-But what is a SEP account is, its benefits and if a SEP account is right for you.
+Even if a full 401(k) package isn't the right fit for your business, a simplified employee pension (SEP) plan might provide a more affordable, manageable benefit for your valued workers.1 Learn more what a SEP account is, its benefits and if a SEP account is right for you.

 A SEP — or SEP individual retirement account (IRA) — is a plan that allows an employer to contribute money each year to retirement accounts for the business owner and employees.

 They function similarly to IRAs, but a key difference between a SEP and some other retirement plans is that only the employer contributes to a SEP.
 The employee can still put some of their income toward a traditional or Roth IRA they've opened separately, allowing them to leverage different tax advantages for themselves.